 While QR codes can be a very useful tool for things like contact details, website links or tracking purposes; it's really about the surprise factor and how to use QR codes in a creative way.

-Here are our top 5 ways to use QR codes effectively.
+Here are our top 5 examples of QR code use.

 1. Video Linking